Flag of the European Union EU Clinical Trials Register Help

 [13] - No statistical analyses have been specified for this primary end point.
 It is expected there is at least one statistical analysis for each primary end point.

-Justification: Only descriptive analyses were planned for this end point.
+Justification: Only descriptive statistics is provided for this end point.

 [14] - The end point is not reporting statistics for all the arms in the baseline period.
 It is expected all the baseline period arms will be reported on when providing values for an end point on the baseline period.